image

 The Board is committed to maintaining effective communication and having constructive dialogue with all its stakeholders.

 The Board’s direct engagement with the Company’s stakeholders is principally with its shareholders and employees.
-Where Directors do not have direct contact with stakeholders, they rely on the executive leadership team and dedicated functions such as compliance and procurement to engage with stakeholders on behalf of the Company and this can take place at both a Group and operational level.
+Where Directors do not have direct contact with stakeholders, they rely on the Leadership Team and dedicated functions such as compliance and procurement to engage with stakeholders on behalf of the Company and this can take place at both a Group and operational level.
 Each stakeholder group has a tailored engagement approach and this can range from informal telephone calls, email correspondence, regular meetings, reports and surveys.
 The aim of all our stakeholder engagement is to build trust and to understand the views, interests and priorities of all stakeholders, which in turn allows us to take stakeholders’ interests into account in key decisions.